penrose/penrose/tutorial/tutorial-p3.md

 At the end of the tutorial, you will be able to work with functions in Penrose to create objects from existing objects, enjoying the convenience of compositionality.

 ## Starter Code
-This example is a bit more involved than the previous tutorials but no worries!
-We are providing you some starter code to get things running :runner:.
+This example is a bit more involved than the previous tutorials so we are providing you some starter code to get things running :runner:.
 The starter code has some helpful constants to draw a vector space with its x and y axis.
 Download the [starter code here](https://github.com/penrose/penrose/tree/docs-edit/tutorial/code/tutorial3/starter-code).
 ![starter code image](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/vectorspace_wg.png)
 You should compile the starter code and see a vector space labeled `U` with its x-axis and y-axis that looks like the above image.